Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Many blame our ever-increasing population and illiteracy for this, something I am deeply conflicted about.

-India has always been blessed with the most fertile soils anywhere in the world.
+India has always been blessed with some of the most fertile soils in the world.

 Why then should anyone in this country face malnutrition or hunger?